Bosnian War: Outbreak of the Croat–Bosniak War

 Much of 1993 was dominated by the Croat–Bosniak War.
 In early January, the HVO and the ARBiH clashed in Gornji Vakuf in central Bosnia.
-A temporary ceasefire was reached after several days of fighting with UNPROFOR mediation.
-The war spread from Gornji Vakuf into the area of Busovača in the second half of January.
+A temporary ceasefire was reached after days of fighting, with UNPROFOR mediation.
+The war spread from Gornji Vakuf into Busovača in the second half of January.
 Busovača was the main intersection point of the lines of communication in the Lašva Valley.
-By 26 January, the ARBiH seized control of several villages in the area, including Kaćuni and Bilalovac on the Busovača–Kiseljak road, thus isolating Kiseljak from Busovača.
+By 26 January, the ARBiH seized control of villages in the area, including Kaćuni and Bilalovac on the Busovača–Kiseljak road, thus isolating Kiseljak from Busovača.
 In the Kiseljak area, the ARBiH secured the villages northeast of the town of Kiseljak, but most of the municipality and the town itself remained in HVO control.
 On 26 January, six POWs and a Serb civilian were killed by the ARBiH in the village of Dusina, north of Busovača.
-The fighting in Busovača also led to a number of Bosniak civilian casualties.
+The fighting in Busovača also led to Bosniak civilian casualties.

-On 30 January, ARBiH and HVO leaders met in Vitez, together with representatives from UNPROFOR and other foreign observers, and signed a ceasefire in the area of central Bosnia, which came into effect on the following day.
+On 30 January, ARBiH and HVO leaders met in Vitez, together with representatives from UNPROFOR and other foreign observers, and signed a ceasefire in the area of central Bosnia, which came into effect the following day.
 The situation was still tense so Enver Hadžihasanović, commander of ARBiH's 3rd Corps, and Tihomir Blaškić, commander of HVO's Operative Zone Central Bosnia, had a meeting on 13 February where a joint ARBiH-HVO commission was formed to resolve incidents.
-The January ceasefire in central Bosnia held through the following two months and in the first weeks of April, despite numerous minor incidents.
+The January ceasefire in central Bosnia held through to early April, despite minor incidents.
 The Croats attributed the escalation of the conflict to the increased Islamic policy of the Bosniaks, while Bosniaks accused the Croat side of separatism.